 - The total valence electron is available iodine dichloride lewis structure is 22.

 - The steric number of iodine central atom in the ICl2- the molecule is 5, thus, it forms Sp3d hybridization.

-- The nature of ICl2- is nonpolar because all dipole that generated along the bond will cancel out because of symmetrical geometry of it.
+- The nature of ICl2- is nonpolar because all dipoles that generated along the bond will cancel out because of its symmetrical geometry of it.

 - A total of 9 lone pairs(3 lone pairs on central atom whereas 6 lone pairs on outer atoms) and 2 bonded pairs are present in ICl2- lewis structure.